adrset/draughts/README.md

 # Simple draughts.

-# Our project uses cmake 3.0+ for generating makefiles.
+Our project uses cmake 3.0+ for generating makefiles.
+Project is designed for modern versions of gcc(so if u see `stderr was not defined [...]` your gcc is outdated )!

 # Libraries
 We use glfw3 and glm as git submodules